minvws/nl-covid19-data-dashboard/docs/deleting-a-page-procedure.md

-# Deleting a page Procedure
+# Deleting a page procedure

 ## For every file you delete do the following:
 1. ### imports (if there are any)